A career dedicated to the NHS, its patients and staff

 “I like to think I left both LCHS and ULHT better than I found them when I first came to Lincolnshire back in 2014; and I know Karen has her own ideas on how we can keep moving forward for a much improved future.”

-At the start of this financial year, LCHS and ULHT came together in a Group arrangement known as Lincolnshire Community and Hospitals NHS Group (LCHG).
-This does not constitute a formal merger of the two organisations, but brings the Trusts together under a single Board and Executive Leadership Team, with the goal of improving the care that is provided to patients both in the community and in hospitals across Lincolnshire.
+At the start of this financial year, LCHS and ULHT came together in a group arrangement known as Lincolnshire Community and Hospitals NHS Group (LCHG) - not a formal merger - but it brings the Trusts together under a single board and executive leadership team.

+Karen said: “I am very proud to be the first substantive chief executive of the group.